vivocha/arrest/README.md

 arrest
 ======

-REST framework for Node.js, Express and MongoDB
+Swagger REST framework for Node.js, with support for MongoDB and [JSON-Schema](http://json-schema.org/)

 Arrest lets you write RESTful web services in minutes.
+It automatically generates a [Swagger](http://swagger.io/) description of the API and support input validation using JSON-Schemas.

+Highlight features:
+- Compatible with Express 4.x
-It works with Express 4.x, implements simple CRUD semantics on MongoDB and the resulting web services are compatible with the $resource service of AngularJS.
+- Implements simple CRUD semantics on MongoDB
+- Supports querying object with the RQL syntax
+- Input validation with JSON-Schema
+- Oauth2 scope checks per operation

+**Note for 1.3 users**: arrest 3.x is a complete rewrite of the old module and it's not backwards compatible.

 ## How to Install